jnnycn007/pc-nrfconnect-quickstart-for-matter/doc/docs/index.md

 # {{app_name}}

-The {{app_name}} is a cross-platform tool for guided setup and installation procedures of Nordic Semiconductor devices, available as one of the applications in [nRF Connect for Desktop](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/index.html).
+The {{app_name}} is a cross-platform tool for guided setup and installation procedures of Matter accessory devices by Nordic Semiconductor, available as one of the applications in [nRF Connect for Desktop](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/index.html).

 ## Installation